Learn something new every day More Info... by email

 Hiking boots are a mountaineer's most important piece of equipment.
 A hiker's feet must be well protected and kept comfortable and dry.
 Since the terrain can range from flat and dry to rough and wet, it's important to choose hiking boots wisely.
 The last thing any backpacker wants is foot problems.

 There are many styles of hiking boots to choose from.
 The best type and style for you depends on the type of hiking you enjoy.
-For instance, the occasional day hiker might not purchase the same hiking boots as the cross-country backpacker.
+For instance, the occasional day hiker might not purchase the same boots as the cross-country backpacker.
 It's important to research the type of gear that best works for your needs.

 Light boots are best for flat, easy terrain.
 They're recommended for the occasional hiker who prefers often-walked trails over rugged paths.
 These boots aren't meant for climbing mountains; they're for those who want to go for a walk in the woods.
 They're comfortable and flexible but don't offer ankle support.
 Light boots are generally comprised of nylon or light leather, making them softer than other types of hiking boots.
 In fact, they more resemble sneakers than the shoes that generally come to mind when one thinks of hiking boots.

 Mid-weight boots are closer to the common idea of classic hiking boots.
 They're made for somewhat rougher terrain, including rocky hills.
 They're not meant for the roughest hiking but will support your feet comfortably on a day hike or weekend back-packing trip.
-Mid-weight hiking boots are made of hard leather and other sturdy materials.
+Mid-weight boots are made of hard leather and other sturdy materials.
 While the soles are less flexible than those of light boots, mid-weight boots offer more ankle support.

 Heavy boots are for cross-country backpackers and hikers of rough terrain.
-If you're planning on being away from home for a while, these hiking boots are for you.
+If you're planning on being away from home for a while, these boots are for you.
 They're sturdy and made of rugged materials.
 They provide plenty of good ankle support, too.
 Most heavy hiking boots have a reinforced toe plate for added protection.

 If you're planning on summiting Everest, you'll want to invest in a pair of mountaineering boots.
 Not only are these hiking boots designed to withstand tremendous abuse, but they'll keep your feet warm, dry and protected.
 Mountaineering boots are especially designed for climbing on ice and allow for easy crampon attachment.